In Lithuania, CO2 emissions during 2021 have grown 0.268 megatons, 1.98% compared to 2020.

 CO2 emissions in 2021 were 13.825 megatons, making Lithuania is the 87th conutry in the ranking of countries for CO2 emissions, made up of 184 countries, in which the countries are ranked from least to most pollutant.

 In addition to its total emissions of CO2 into the atmospher, which logically depend, among other variables, on the country's population, it is convenient to analyze the behavior of its emissions per inhabitant.
-In the table we see that per capita CO2 emissions in Lithuania, have decreased in 2020, in which they have been 4.75 tons per inhabitant.
+In the table we see that per capita CO2 emissions in Lithuania, have increased in 2021, in which they have been 4.87 tons per inhabitant.

-Regarding evolution f CO2 emissions per 1000 dollars of GDP, which measures, for the same country, the "environmental efficiency" with which it is produced over time.
-In the last period, Lithuania, has emitted 0.13 kilos for every $ 1,000 of GDP, the same as in 2019.
+Finally, it is interesting to observe the behavior f CO2 emissions per 1000 dollars of GDP, which measures, for the same country, the "environmental efficiency" with which it is produced over time.
+In the last period, Lithuania, has emitted 0.13 kilos for every $ 1,000 of GDP, the same as in 2020.